uiuc-iml/RA-SLAM/README.md

 ## TODO

+- Add logic to not update TSDF when tracking is lost
 - Update installation.md
 - Add a sciprt folder for easier user access
 - Update segmentation inference example to take in custom images